Loop Spaces and Representations: Loop spaces and flat connections

 \begin{remark} The classical Rees algebra $\cR^{cl}_X$ is positively graded by weight but lives in cohomological degree zero.
 As explained in \cite{conns}, there is a canonical shear equivalence

 \end{remark}

 To recover $\D_X$-modules from $\cR_X$-modules, we must localize.
-On the one hand, any category of $S^1$-equivariant (or $B\Ga$-equivariant) sheaves such as $ \qcoh(\Lhat X)^{\BS}$ is linear over the equivariant cohomology ring $ \cO(BS^1)\simeq \cO(BB\Ga) \simeq k[u]. $ On the other hand, by construction, the algebra $k[u]$ maps to the graded Rees algebra $\cR_X$ as a central subalgebra.
+On the one hand, any category of $S^1$-equivariant (or ${\rm B}\Ga$-equivariant) sheaves such as $ \qcoh(\Lhat X)^{\BS}$ is linear over the equivariant cohomology ring $ \cO({\rm B}S^1)\simeq \cO({\rm B}{\rm B}\Ga) \simeq k[u]. $ On the other hand, by construction, the algebra $k[u]$ maps to the graded Rees algebra $\cR_X$ as a central subalgebra.

 When we invert $u$ and localize the categories, we will denote the result by the subscript ${loc}$.
-So for a compatibly graded $k[u]$-linear stable $\oo$-category $\cC$, we have the new stable $\oo$-category

-If $\cC$ were not graded, $\cC_{loc}$ would be only $\Z/2\Z$-graded since $u$ is of the cohomological degree $2$.
+So for a compatibly graded $k[u]$-linear stable $\oo$-category $\cC$, we have the new stable $\oo$-category $\cC_{loc}$ which can be identified with $\cC \ot_{k[u]}k[u,u\inv]. $ If $\cC$ were not graded, $\cC_{loc}$ would be only $\Z/2\Z$-graded since $u$ is of cohomological degree $2$.
 But when we localize a compatibly graded category, the localized category maintains a usual cohomological degree.
 The natural projection $p:\cC\to \cC_{loc}$ satisfies

-where $[-2]$ denotes the cohomological shift by two, and $\langle -1\rangle$ denotes the weight shift by one.
+where $[-2]$ denotes the cohomological shift by two, and $\langle 1\rangle$ denotes the weight shift by one.

-Now to describe the localization of the equivalence of the previous theorem, we introduce the following further definitions.

-For a graded $\oo$-category, we can consider the full $\oo$-subcategory of objects with weights bounded from above.
-In particular, in the case of $\BS$-invariants in an $\oo$-category $\cC$ with $\BS$-action, we write $\cC^{\BS_-}$ to denote the $\BS$-invariants with bounded above weight.
-As explained in \cite{conns}, such a weight bound allows one to work with unipotent loops rather than formal loops thanks to the canonical equivalence

-Recall that by a $\D$-module on a smooth stack $X$ we will always mean a {\em reasonable} $\D$-module, i.e. one that admits a reasonable filtration, and so arises in the localization of the category of complete graded Rees modules.
-Reasonable $\D$-modules admit the following alternative description.
-Given an object $M$ of the dg derived category $\cD_X\on{-mod}$ of all $\D$-modules on $X$, consider its de Rham cohomology $r(M) = R\IntHom_{\cD_X}(\cO_X, M)$.
-Let $\cK er(r)$ denote the full dg subcategory of $\cD_X\on{-mod}$ given by the kernel of $r$.
-We can define the dg derived category $\cD(X)$ of reasonable $\D$-modules to be the full dg subcategory of $\cD_X\on{-mod}$ given by the left orthogonal ${}^\perp \cK er(r)$.
-One can show ${}^\perp \cK er(r)$ is equivalent to the dg quotient $\cD_X\on{-mod}/\cK er(r)$.